Grantees

 Yorktown, Virginia 23690

-Lackey Free Family Medicine Clinic provides free health care services to uninsured residents of James City, York, Hampton, Williamsburg and Gloucester Counties, and the city of Newport News.
-Funds from VHCF increased the capacity of the clinic's pharmacy by expanding the hours of the pharmacist from four to 20 hours per week to meet the needs of this growing clinic.
+Lackey Free Clinic provides free health care services to uninsured residents of James City, York, Hampton, Williamsburg and Gloucester Counties, and the city of Newport News.
+Funds from VHCF increased the capacity of the clinic\'s pharmacy by expanding the hours of the pharmacist from four to 20 hours per week to meet the needs of this growing clinic.

 Through the mental health initiative, A New Lease on Life, Lackey is also receiving funding for mental health services.